 However, for a person with an anxiety disorder, these feelings of worry and fear rarely go away; in fact, they can get worse over time and even interfere with daily activities.
 There are several different types of anxiety disorders, including generalized anxiety disorder, panic disorder, and social anxiety disorder, but no matter the disorder, the effects are usually far-reaching both personally and professionally.

 Whether it’s an overwhelming fear during social situations, panic attacks that bring life to a halt, or consistent worries that never fade, the stresses and symptoms of a persistent anxiety disorder are hard to escape.
 Usually, standard anxiety treatments like psychotherapy and medications can make a difference.
-But for some anxiety disorders, traditional methods just don’t work.
+But for some anxiety disorders, traditional methods may not be effective.
+That’s when TMS and ketamine may be viable options.
+While the administration of these therapies differ, both can be fast-acting and highly effective for a variety of anxiety disorders.

 When it comes to advanced anxiety treatment in the Boston area, Cambridge Biotherapies is the top provider of TMS therapy and Ketamine therapy.
 While the administration of these therapies differ (with Ketamine delivered via IV and TMS initiated with magnetic bursts), both are fast-acting and highly effective for a variety of anxiety disorders.